schema() function

 Restrictions

-LLM schema does not support bigint type, and recursive type either.
+LLM schema does not support bigint type.

 LLM schema is based on the JSON schema definition of the OpenAPI v3.0 specification.
 Therefore, limitations of the JSON schema is also applied to the LLM schema, and the bigint type is not supported in the LLM function calling schema composition.